NextGenContributions/django-ninja-crudl/README.md

 | Delete                  | Yes                          | get_filter_for_delete(...)  | Yes                 | Yes                        | No                                 | No                               | pre_delete(), post_delete()   |
 | List                    | Yes                          | get_filter_for_list(...)    | Yes                 | No                         | No                                 | No                               | pre_list(), post_list()       |

-## Create operation
+## Customizing certain operations

+### Customizing the create operation

-The create operation is done through the Django model manager create method.
+The create operation is done through the Django model manager `create()` method.

 If you want to customize the create operation, you can override the create method in the model manager.